 Hi!
-I’m a second-year PhD student at the Toyota Technological Institute at the University of Chicago.
+I’m a second-year PhD student at the Toyota Technological Institute at the University of Chicago, where I'm advised by Nathan Srebro.
 I’m always excited to tackle interesting problems, especially those involving substantial math and coding.
 You can reach me at chakarov [at] ttic [dot] edu.

 My ever-evolving research interests include (in no particular order):

 Previously, I earned my A.B. in Mathematics with a minor in Computer Science from Princeton University.
-At Princeton, I had the privilege of working with Matt Weinberg on combinatorial optimization for algorithmic mechanism design, and Yuri Pritykin on statistical and computational analysis of genomic data.
+At Princeton, I had the privilege of working with Matt Weinberg on algorithmic mechanism design, and Yuri Pritykin on statistical and computational analysis of genomic data.

-Before undergrad, I conducted research at the Research Science Institute at MIT, working in analytic and algebraic number theory with Yichi Zhang and David Vogan, and at the Summer Research School, where I worked on fully homomorphic encryption.
+Before undergrad, I had a lot of fun at the Research Science Institute at MIT, working in analytic and algebraic number theory with Yichi Zhang and David Vogan, and at the Summer Research School, where I worked on fully homomorphic encryption.

 Outside of research, I enjoy running, writing, and print and web design, and have experience with freelance translation.